michaelreinhard/scipy-advanced-tutorial/Part1/03-thethingsyoucantgoogle.md

 ## Underscore (aka `_`),

 One beauty of javascript is its ability to use un-googleable names that have ambiguous meaning.
-This is one of the reason you find `.js` or `js` suffixes in javascript to reduce the ambiguity.
-Though it is not always the case.
+This is one of the reasons you find `.js` or `js` suffixes in javascript to reduce the ambiguity, though it is not always the case.
 In particular you will find a few modules that have the good habit of being bound (or bind themselves) to `_`.
 Thus you might see things like `_.map`, `_.proxy`,`_.filter`, ...

-Most of the time the library bound to `_` is called "Underscore", but still rarely name "Underscore.js".
+Most of the time the library bound to `_` is called "Underscore", or, more rarely, "Underscore.js".
 It provides a few utility functions.

 ## This or that ?